wbteve/Portal/sites/all/modules/apachesolr/README.txt

 it may take a few minutes between running cron and when the new content is visible in search.

+To use facets you should download facetapi http://drupal.org/project/facetapi This module will allow you to define and set facets next to your search pages.
-Enable blocks for facets first at Administer > Site configuration > Apache Solr > Enabled filters, then position them as you like at Administer > Site building > Blocks.
+Once this module is enabled, enable blocks for facets first at Administer > Site configuration > Apache Solr > Enabled filters then position them as you like at Administer > Site building > Blocks.

 Configuration variables
 --------------